 Vice President of Medical Affairs

-Board certified in Emergency Medicine and Addiction Medicine, Dr. Boris is an award-winning physician with over twenty-two years of clinical experience.
+Board certified in Emergency Medicine and Addiction Medicine, Dr. Boris is an award-winning physician.

 He has served most recently as the Chairman of the Department of Emergency Medicine at Griffin Hospital in Derby, CT since 2002.
 He is also an Associate Professor of Emergency Medicine at Quinnipiac University School of Medicine where he lectures to medical students and teaches clinical medicine in the Emergency Department.

 Dr. Boris believes that guests of High Watch should receive holistic care for more than just their mental health and addiction needs.
 He believes that their physical health is equally important in ensuring that guests are able to manage their addiction successfully.